Gerard-Alonso/Gerard-Alonso.github.io/Methodology.md

 $\Lambda=\frac{\varepsilon_2 - \varepsilon_12 + \varepsilon_1}{\varepsilon_2 + \varepsilon_1}$

 Simulation cell were built as standard coexistence orthorombic cells with two liquid phases and a vapor phase as shown in the following Figure.
 Each phase was filled with molecules according to their composition and density, as predicted with a preliminary calculation from a SAFT-VR Mie equation of state [^3], imposing an equivalent LJ potential.
+Results were compatible since the interaction potential is equivalent in both representations.
 SAFT calculations were carried out in the SGTpy python module [^4], which is an open-source code distributed through the following Git-hub:

 [![SGTpy Repository](https://img.shields.io/badge/GitHub-SGTpy_Code-blue?logo=github&style=for-the-badge)](https://github.com/gustavochm/sgtpy)